z33pX/research-agent/README.md

 # Research Agent

+The Research Agent is a powerful tool designed to automate the process of gathering and summarizing research information using a variety of APIs and web scraping tools.

-This Research Agent is designed to generate a research outline, convert it into a Directed Acyclic Graph, scrape webpages, and interact with various APIs (such as Brave, You, Exa, etc.) to answer each question in the outline using a variety of tools.
+It generates research outlines, converts them into Directed Acyclic Graphs (DAGs), scrapes webpages, and interacts with APIs (such as Brave, You, Exa, etc.) to answer each question in the outline.
 You can also add your own tools to connect additional data sources.

 Consider this a draft.
 There is potential to improve both the repository and the agent itself.
 Contributions are welcome!

-# Demo
+## Demo

 [Langfuse Trace](https://cloud.langfuse.com/project/clvdpeujs0000hl9b7qqzw4n7/traces/ce95336f-418e-41df-8b4f-bf9cef10f364?observation=31f3979a-9c2f-4102-bc02-420744ea2f17&display=details)